S. Korean court sends Park, Samsung heir cases to new trials

 But the Supreme Court ordered the Seoul High Court to deal with Park’s bribery charge separately from other charges, based on a law requiring so for cases involving a president or other elected officials, even when the alleged crimes are committed together.

-Local media said Park could face a lengthier prison term because courts handling a case with multiple charges typically don’t impose all the maximum sentences for each charge.
+Local media said Park could face a lengthier prison term because courts handling a case with multiple charges typically don’t impose the maximum sentence for each charge.

-Park will remain in jail because the court did not overturn all her convictions but only the charges that it believed required a separate trial.
+Park will remain in jail because the court did not overturn all her convictions, only the charges that it believed required a separate trial.
 And even in sending back the bribery charges to the lower court, the Supreme Court wasn’t sending the case back with instructions to consider that she might be innocent.

-Park was convicted of colluding with a longtime confidante, Choi Soon-sil, to take millions of dollars in bribes and extortion from businesses, including Samsung, while she was in office from 2013 to 2016.
-The two women were also convicted of taking bribes from some of those companies, including more than 7 billion won ($6.5 million) alone from Samsung.
+Park was convicted of colluding with her longtime confidante, Choi Soon-sil, to take millions of dollars in bribes and extortion from businesses, including Samsung, while she was in office from 2013 to 2016.
+The two women were also convicted of taking bribes from some of those companies, including Samsung.

-Park was also earlier convicted of colluding with senior government officials to blacklist artists critical of her government to deny them state assistance programs.
-Park was also convicted of passing on presidential documents with sensitive information to Choi via one of her presidential aides.
+Park was earlier convicted of colluding with senior government officials to blacklist artists critical of her government to deny them state assistance programs.
+She also was convicted of passing on presidential documents with sensitive information to Choi via one of her presidential aides.

+The scandal led to the arrests, indictments and convictions of dozens of high-level government officials and business leaders.
+Choi received a 20-year prison term and Lee Jae-yong, Samsung’s billionaire heir and the vice chairman of Samsung Electronics, a suspended prison term.

-The Supreme Court also ordered the Seoul High Court to start new trials for Choi and Lee Jae-yong, Samsung’s billionaire heir, who earlier received a 20-year prison term and a suspended prison term respectively.
+The Supreme Court ordered the Seoul High Court to start new trials for both Choi and Lee.
 Observers said Choi could get an increased prison term and Lee a prison sentence at new Seoul High Court trials.

-In 2017, Lee, vice president of Samsung Electronics, was sentenced to five years in prison for providing bribes to Park and Choi in return for a government backing for his attempt to bolster his control over the Samsung group and other charges.
+In 2017, Lee, the only son of Samsung’s ailing chairman Lee Kun-hee, was sentenced to five years in prison for providing bribes to Park and Choi in return for government backing for his attempt to bolster his control over the Samsung group and other charges.
 But in early 2018, he was set free after the Seoul High Court overturned some of his convictions and suspended his sentence.

-His earlier imprisonment surprised many because South Korean courts had long showed leniency toward crimes by business tycoons.
-Lee is the only son of Samsung’s ailing chairman Lee Kun-hee.
+His earlier imprisonment surprised many because South Korean courts had often showed leniency toward crimes by business tycoons.

+Lee In-jae, who heads the legal team representing Lee Jae-yong, called the Supreme Court’s decision “regrettable.”
+He said it should be noted that some justices of the court expressed dissenting opinions about the bribery charges surrounding Lee Jae-yong.

 Samsung Electronics released a statement saying it regrets “causing concern to (Korean) people” over the corruption case and that it wouldn’t repeat past mistakes.
 The statement did not include specific comments on Thursday’s decision.

-“Moving forward, we will fully commit ourselves to our original role as a business so that we do not repeat past mistakes,” the Samsung statement said.
+Calls to Park’s lawyer weren’t immediately answered.
+Park didn’t appeal her two previous prison sentences, and Thursday’s court session was arranged after prosecutors appealed the initial verdicts in search of increased prison terms.

-A daughter of late President Park Chung-hee, she was once the darling of conservatives in South Korea and dubbed by local media as the “queen of election” for her ability to win tight elections.
-Her fall badly smashed conservatives in South Korea and helped her main liberal rival and current President Moon Jae-in win an easy victory in a by-election triggered by her early departure.
+Park, a daughter of late President Park Chung-hee, was once the darling of conservatives in South Korea and dubbed by local media as the “queen of elections” for her ability to win tight elections.
+Her fall badly damaged conservatives in South Korea and helped her main liberal rival and current President Moon Jae-in win an easy victory in a by-election triggered by her early departure.

+Park still has fierce supporters who stage rallies in downtown Seoul every Saturday calling for her release.
+On Thursday, more than a thousand of Park’s supporters rallied outside the Supreme Court building, waving South Korean and U.S. flags and her photos and holding placards that read “Set free President Park Geun-hye who is innocent!”

+She was elected president in late 2012, largely thanks to a wave of support from conservatives who remember her father as a charismatic leader who led South Korea’s explosive economic growth.
+Liberals see her father as a ruthless leader who severely suppressed civil rights during his 1961-79 rule.

-Park has been embroiled in two other smaller scandals which led her to be sentenced to two years in prison for violating an election law and five years in prison for abusing state funds.
-That meant Park has faced the prospect of serving more than 30 years in prison.
+Park Geun-hye has been embroiled in two smaller scandals which led her to be sentenced to two years in prison for violating an election law and five years for abusing state funds.
+That meant she has faced the prospect of serving more than 30 years in prison.